 A degenerative condition characterized by the progressive breakdown of cartilage within the knee joint.
 This leads to pain, stiffness, swelling, and a gradual reduction in mobility and flexibility.

 Our approach targets cartilage support and inflammation modulation through MSC therapy, addressing underlying degenerative processes.
 Stem cells deliver biomolecules that the body is already programmed to recognize and respond to; these signals help regulate the body's intrinsic ability to support its own tissue processes.
-Learn more about this research in The Journal of Orthopaedic Research.
+Learn more in The Journal of Orthopaedic Research.

 Common Symptoms